mklement0/n-install/README.md

   absolute path before invocation; either way, however, the installation directory must either not exist yet or be empty.

-  If your shell is Bash, Ksh, or Zsh, the relevant initialization file will be modified so as to:
+  If your shell is bash, bsh, zsh, fish, or pwsh (PowerShell), the relevant initialization file will be modified so as to:
    - export environment variable $N_PREFIX to point to the installation dir.
    - ensure that the directory containing the n executable, $N_PREFIX/bin, is in the $PATH.